syhily/yufan.me/README.md

 We decide to query it directly from the Postgres database.
 So the comments and fav clicks are living in the same database.

+### S3 Compatible Storage Integration

+This blog will upload all the built resources at build stage.
+You can remove this feature by removing the `uploader` integration in `astro.config.ts`.

 ## Writing

 All the posts should be placed in `src/content/posts` directory with MDX format.